High-electron-mobility transistor: By electrical behaviour: eHEMT and dHEMT

 HEMTs made of semiconductor hetero-interfaces lacking interfacial net polarization charge, such as AlGaAs/GaAs, require positive gate voltage or appropriate donor-doping in the AlGaAs barrier to attract the electrons towards the gate, which forms the 2D electron gas and enables conduction of electron currents.
 This behaviour is similar to that of commonly used field-effect transistors in the enhancement mode, and such a device is called enhancement HEMT, or eHEMT.

 When a HEMT is built from AlGaN/GaN, higher power density and breakdown voltage can be achieved.
 Nitrides also have different crystal structure with lower symmetry, namely the wurtzite one, which has built-in electrical polarisation.
 Since this polarization differs between the GaN channel layer and AlGaN barrier layer, a sheet of uncompensated charge in the order of 0.01-0.03 C/m$^2$ is formed.
 Due to the crystal orientation typically used for epitaxial growth ("gallium-faced") and the device geometry favorable for fabrication (gate on top), this charge sheet is positive, causing the 2D electron gas to be formed even if there is no doping.
 Such a transistor is normally on, and will turn off only if the gate is negatively biased - thus this kind of HEMT is known as depletion HEMT, or dHEMT.
 By sufficient doping of the barrier with acceptors (e.g. Mg), the built-in charge can be compensated to restore the more customary eHEMT operation, however high-density p-doping of nitrides is technologically challenging due to dopant diffusion into the channel.

 Induced HEMT

 In contrast to a modulation-doped HEMT, an induced high electron mobility transistor provides the flexibility to tune different electron densities with a top gate, since the charge carriers are "induced" to the 2DEG plane rather than created by dopants.
 The absence of a doped layer enhances the electron mobility significantly when compared to their modulation-doped counterparts.

-This level of cleanliness provides opportunities to perform research into the field of Quantum Billiard for quantum chaos studies, or applications in ultra stable and ultra sensitive electronic devices.
+This level of cleanliness provides opportunities to perform research into the field of quantum billiards for quantum chaos studies, or applications in ultra stable and ultra sensitive electronic devices.